Where to watch Sky Atlantic

 There's more on the various Sky Q boxes, how they can be combined, and to what effect, in our detailed guide to the platform.

 Our choice of TV bundle will then depend on what other channels and content we want from Sky.
-There's more of just that in our review of Sky TV here.
+There's more on this in our review of Sky TV here.

 But it might also be affected by how much catching up on those Sky Atlantic exclusives we want to do.